judasgutenberg/Esp8266_RemoteControl/README.md

 ## Commands

-Includes a lightweight command system for configuration and control.
+This system includes a lightweight command system for configuration and control that works either via a serial connection locally or via a web-based tool across the internet.

 ---